sharetribe/flex-docs/src/docs/tutorial-transaction-process/customize-pricing/index.md

 After this step, the BookingDatesForm should look like this.
-You should notice that the cleaning fee will not be visible in the booking breakdown yet even though we added the new checkbox.
+You should notice that the cleaning fee will not be visible in the booking breakdown yet, even though we added the new checkbox.

 // TODO: Update screenshot
 ![Cleaning fee checkbox](./cleaningFeeCheckbox.png)

 ### Update the orderData

-Next, we want to pass the value of the cleaning fee checkbox forward as part of the **orderData**.
-This is needed so that we can show the selected cleaning fee as a new row on the booking breakdown.
-To achieve this, we need to edit the _handleOnChange_ function which takes the values from the form and calls the _onFetchTransactionLineItems_ function for constructing the transaction line items.
-These line items are shown inside the _bookingInfoMaybe_ component under the form fields.
+Next, we want to pass the value of the cleaning fee checkbox as part of the **orderData**.
+This is needed so that we can show the selected cleaning fee as a new row in the order breakdown.
+To achieve this, we need to edit the _handleOnChange_ function, which takes the values from the form and calls the _onFetchTransactionLineItems_ function for constructing the transaction line items.
+These line items are then shown inside the _bookingInfoMaybe_ component under the form fields.

 <info>

 In Flex, the total price of a transaction is defined by its line items.
 Line items describe what is included in a transaction.
-It can be a varying set of things from the number of booked units to customer and provider commissions, add-ons, discounts, or payment refunds.
+Line items can be varied, from the number of booked units to customer and provider commissions, add-ons, discounts, or payment refunds.

-Every line item has a unit price and one of the following attributes: quantity or percentage.
+Every line item has a unit price and one of the following attributes:
+**quantity** or **percentage**.
 The quantity attribute can be used to denote the number of booked units, like the number of booked nights.
 Quantity can also be defined as a multiplication of units and seats.
-The percentage param is used when modeling commissions for example.
-Based on these attributes a line total is calculated for each line item.
+The percentage param is used, for instance, when modeling commissions.
+Based on these attributes, a line total is calculated for each line item.
 Line totals then define the total payin and payout sums of the transaction.

 You can read more about line items and pricing in the [pricing concepts article](/concepts/pricing/).

 </info>

-In the **orderData** object, we will have all the information about the user's choices.
-In this case, it means booking dates and whether or not they selected the cleaning fee.
-We only need the information if the cleaning fee was selected.
-We will fetch the cleaning fee details from Marketplace API later in the the backend of our client app to make sure this information can't be manipulated.
+In the **orderData** object, we have all the information about the user's choices.
+In this case, this includes booking dates, and whether or not they selected the cleaning fee.

+We only need to know if the cleaning fee was selected.
+We will fetch the cleaning fee details from Marketplace API later in the the backend of our client app to make sure this information cannot be manipulated.

 In our case, because there is just one checkbox, it's enough to check the length of that array to determine if any items are selected.
-If the length of the cleaningFee array inside values is bigger than 0, the _hasCleaningFee_ param is true and otherwise false.
+If the length of the _cleaningFee_ array inside _values_ is bigger than 0, the _hasCleaningFee_ param is true, and otherwise it is false.
 If we had more than one item in the checkbox group, we should check which items were selected.

 ```jsx
 const handleFormSpyChange = (